 BA (Southampton), MA (Essex), DPhil (Oxford), PCertUT (Edinburgh)

-I am the Director of the University of Edinburgh Q-Step Centre.
+I was the founding Director of the University of Edinburgh Q-Step Centre (2013 - 2017).
 Funded by the Nuffield Foundation, ESRC and HEFCE, Q-Step is a programme designed to promote a step-change in quantitative social science training.
 I was honoured to be voted winner of the Best Personal Tutor Award by Edinburgh University Students' Association in 2015.

 Current PhD Students